1988–89 Port Vale F.C. season: Third Division

 They finished in third place with 84 points, missing out on automatic promotion due to Sheffield United's superior goal difference.
 The team were unfortunate not to win automatic promotion, as the old system of two points for a win would have seen them finish second, and their tally of 84 points would have won them promotion in the Second Division and would have been enough to clinch the Fourth Division title.
-No team in the division conceded fewer than Vale's 48 goals, and Vale also had the best away record in the division.
-However relegated Southend lost fewer home games than the Vale.
+No team in the division conceded fewer than Vale's 48 goals, and Vale also had the best away record.
+However, relegated Southend lost fewer home games than the Vale.
 Ray Walker was selected for the PFA's Third Division Team of the Year for the second season running.
-However it was goalkeeper Mark Grew who was voted Port Vale F.C.
+However, it was goalkeeper Mark Grew who was voted Port Vale F.C.
 Player of the Year.

-Facing Preston North End in the play-off semi-finals, at Deepdale there was a pitch invasion by fans after a fire erupted under the wooden slats of the stands.
+Facing Preston North End in the play-off semi-finals at Deepdale, there was a pitch invasion by fans after a fire erupted under the wooden slats of the stands.
 Stoke-on-Trent North MP Joan Walley called for an enquiry at Parliament, but no enquiry was made.
-Vale drew 1–1 at Preston, but won 3–1 at home with a Beckford hat-trick in front of 13,416 supporters.
+Vale drew 1–1 at Preston but won 3–1 at home with a Beckford hat-trick in front of 13,416 supporters.
 In the final, an equalizing goal by Robbie Earle earned Vale a 1–1 draw at Twerton Park, before Earle scored the only goal of the return leg at Vale Park in front of 17,353 fans.
-Beckford was the season's top-scorer with 23 goals, whilst Futcher and Earle both bagged nineteen goals.
+Beckford was the season's top-scorer with 23 goals, whilst Futcher and Earle bagged 19 goals.